im-open/ghas-enablement/README.md

 ]
 ```

-As you can see, the object takes a number of boolean keys: `createIssue`, `enableCodeScanning`, `enableDependabot`, `enableDependabotUpdates`, `enablePushProtection`, and `enableSecretScanning`, along with a single string key, namely, `repo`.
-Set `repo` to the name of the repository name where you would like to run this script.
-Set `enableDependabot` to `true` if you would also like to enable Dependabot Alerts on that repo; set it to `false` if you do not want to enable Dependabot Alerts.
-The same goes for `enableDependabotUpdates` for Dependabot Security Updates, `enableSecretScanning` for Secret Scanning, `pushprotection` for Secret Scanning push protection, and `enableCodeScanning` for Code Scanning (CodeQL).
-Finally set `createIssue` to `true` if you would like to create an issue on the repository with the text found in the `./src/utils/text/issueText.ts` file to supplement the PR.
+As you can see, the object takes a number of boolean keys:

+- `createDraftPr`
+  - Set to `true` if you would like Code Scanning PRs to be created in `Draft` mode
+- `createIssue`
+  - Set to `true` if you would like Github Issue created with PRs.
+See [Issue Text](./src/utils/text/issueText.ts) for file template.
+- `enableCodeScanning`
+  - Set to `true` if you would like to enable CodeQL, Terraform, and PowerShell scanning support
+- `enableDependabot`
+  - Set to `true` if you would like to enable Dependabot Alerts for the repo.
+- `enableDependabotUpdates`
+  - Set to `true` to get Dependabot Security Updates
+- `enablePushProtection`
+  - Set to `true` if you would like Push Protection enabled for the repo.
+- `enableSecretScanning`
+  - Set to `true` if you would like secret scanning enabled.
+- `primaryLanguage`
+  - Comma separated list of languages that the Github repo supports:
+    - javascript
+    - java
+    - go
+    - python
+    - cpp (C++)
+    - csharp (C#)
+    - ruby
+    - hcl (Terraform)
+    - powershell
+- `prTitle`
+  - The Title for the PR that is created for Code Scanning
+- `repo`
+  - The name of the repo in the following syntax: `org-name/repo-name`.

 **NOTE:** The account that generated the PAT needs to have `write` access or higher over any repository that you include within the `repos` key.